rachel-o-donnell/craft-and-cocktail-club/README.md

 The layout of the nav bar is consistent across different screen sizes save for a mobile device
 * ### Font:
 Google Fonts - Abril Fatface and Poiret One, sans serif as a back up.
 Elegent, readable yet not too serious.

-* ### Colour choice:
-inspired by the color choice of https://annajona.is/ landing page. yet I want the overall feel to be more calm.
-I chose only one color as the font weights made an impact on the vibrancy of the color and I didnt like that darker read were too brown or purple.

 * ### Footer: